schlich/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 3. People can change their minds as understanding develops
 4. A reminder is sent out the day before closing
 5. The poll closes, and everyone is informed of the results
-6. The author sets an outcome, notifying everyone of what will happen next
+6. The author sets an outcome, notifying everyone of what will happen next.

 ## Time poll